 The term ‘beginner’s mindset’ is a concept from Buddhism, which states that our “original mind” is rich and sufficient within itself.
 An open and empty mind is always ready for anything and the possibility of growth.

 Zen Buddhists encourage their followers to adopt an attitude of eagerness and lack of preconceptions when studying a subject, even at an advanced level, just as a beginner would.
-Like an empty vessel, our minds will become receptive to relevant and useful data that gets poured into us.
+Like an empty vessel, our minds become receptive to relevant and useful data that gets poured into us.

-Some of the most famous masters of their craft exemplified the qualities of a good beginner.
+Some famous masters of their craft exemplified the qualities of a good beginner.
 Albert Einstein credited his success almost entirely to his inability to lose his sense of childlike wonder.
 Even after accumulating tremendous knowledge about physics, he was okay with temporarily letting go about what he already knew and approaching problems with the mindset of a complete beginner.

 With this beginner’s mindset, he would ask many questions and tackle problems from unconventional angles, and in the interim, he’d make radical discoveries that changed our understanding of the world.